 +44 (0)113 343 4761

 Summary: Alaric's research focuses on Britain and Scandinavia, 500-1600.
-He is best known for his work on early medieval non-Christian beliefs.
+He is also working on medievalism, particularly in modern Icelandic culture.

 For the most up-to-date information on Alaric's activities, web-resources, and publications, see http://www.alarichall.org.uk.

 My earliest memories of being interested in the medieval past come from when I was about six.
 But it was university study which directed my enthusiasms beyond the British Isles to Scandinavia, where I have since lived and worked.
 In doing so, I became a fan of modern languages and language-learning and see the promotion of language-learning as one of my core contributions both to the School of English's syllabus and more widely.

 - University of Leeds, Lecturer in medieval English literature: 2007-.